ffund/tcp-ip-essentials/online-faq.md

 #### What do I need to submit after each lab exercise?
 Do I need to write a report?

-As your work on each lab exercise, you'll answer some short questions by filling in your answers in an online form in PrairieLearn.
+As you work on each lab exercise, you'll answer some short questions by filling in your answers in an online form in PrairieLearn.

 Some of the questions will ask you to copy/paste some terminal output, or to upload a screenshot from Wireshark.
-Many questions will ask you to annotate parts of your copy/pasted output (e.g. by making specific values bold) or your screenshots (e.g. by drawing a box around some parts) to show that you understand how to use and interpret the data you collect in the lab.
+Many questions will ask you to annotate parts of your copy/pasted output (e.g. by making specific values bold or highlighted a particular color) or your screenshots (e.g. by drawing a box around some parts) to show that you understand how to use and interpret the data you collect in the lab.
 Other questions will ask you to explain or comment on your screenshots or data.

 You will not have to write a traditional "lab report" explaining lab procedure etc. You *only* have to answer the specific questions that are asked in PrairieLearn.